 Parameter coverage

-Currently, most GEMStat data falls within the category chemical parameters, followed by physical parameters, while biological parameters represent only a minor proportion.
-The largest proportion is thereby contributed by inorganic and organic compounds as well as nutrients.
+GEMStat catalogue (XLSX-File)Currently, most GEMStat data falls within the category chemical parameters, followed by physical parameters, while biological parameters represent only a minor proportion.
+The largest proportion is contributed by organic compounds, followed by inorganics, and nutrients.